mui/base-ui/docs/data/base/components/field/field.md

 </Field.Root>
 ```

-## Accessibility
+## Labeling and descriptive help text

 All Base UI input components are aware of Base UI's `Field` component.
-The label and description are automatically wired to it when placed inside a `Field.Root`:
+The label and description are automatically wired to these components when placed inside a `Field.Root`:

 ```jsx
 <Field.Root>